gbadev-org/tonc/content/sndsqr.md

 ### Fourier transforms and the square wave {#ssec-fourier}

 Fourier transformations are a way of going describing a function in the time domain as a distribution of frequencies called a <dfn>spectrum</dfn>.
 They're also one of the many ways that professors can scare the bejebus out of young, natural-science students.
-Don't worry, I'm sure you'll get through this section unscathed <span class="kbd">\>:)</span>.
+Don't worry, I'm sure you'll get through this section unscathed <kbd>\>:)</kbd>.
 For well- to reasonably-behaved functions, you can rewrite them as series of *very* well-behaved functions such as polynomials, exponentials and also waves.
 For example, as a Fourier series, a function may look like {@eq:fser}.

 <!--
 f(x) = \frac{1}{2}A_0 + \sum_{n>0}A_m\cos(m{\omega}t) + \sum_{n>0}B_m\sin(m{\omega}t)